sighingnow/jekyll-gitbook/_pages/Analyzer.md

 11. Click Hamburger icon next to Customer Session ID

-12. Filter it for the session selected in step-4 above (make sure you use your own Session ID).
+12. Filter it for the session selected in step-4 above.
 You will notice all Call legs associated with this Contact session.

 13. Next, Go to `Stock Reports > Historical Reports > Queue Reports`.
     - Preview all three Queue Stock reports and make a note of various data points.

 ## 2. Global Variable Reporting

-Global Variable allow you to save Call associated or Agent entered Data or data from external applications into the reporting.
+**_Global Variables)_** allow you to save Call associated or Agent entered Data or data from external applications into the reporting.
 You must mark the Global variable as Reportable (Max 100 Reportable) to report on this data.
 Variable can be of following types:

 - Boolean
 - String: 256-character limit